 Boom car means any vehicle with loudspeakers, amplifiers, radio receiving sets, musical instruments, phonographs or other equipment capable of producing, reproducing or emitting noise which is cast upon public property or private property.

-Commercial or business property category is all property which is used primarily for the sale of merchandise or goods, or for the performances of service, or for office or dBA is the A-weighted unit of sound pressure level.
+Commercial or business property category is all property which is used primarily for the sale of merchandise or goods, or for the performances of service, or for office or clerical work.